Thoughts

 20. You know the difference between 110 and 220 volts.

-21. Your parents' siblings are strangers to you, but you have 50-60 Aunts and Uncles who are no blood relation to you at all.
+21. Your parents' siblings are strangers to you, but you have 50-60 "aunts and uncles" who are no blood relation to you at all.

 22. You get upset when people don't finish their food, and feel worse when they scrape it into the trash.